This is my complete guide to accounting automation in 2022.

 Through the power of cloud accounting and management software, however, small businesses can leverage some pretty sophisticated integrations to help you assemble your models much more quickly.

-One such example is with a financial planning & analytics app called Jirav which helps automate the financial modeling process.
+One such example is a financial planning & analytics app called Jirav which helps automate the financial modeling process.

 As you can see, it can integrate with many other data points to suck information into the accounting system, providing efficiency in reporting and finance processes: